tsawler/signer/readme.md

 Signer is a simple package that makes signing URLs painless.
 It uses [github.com/bwmarrin/go-alone](https://github.com/bwmarrin/go-alone) to sign URLs.

-This is useful for things like sending an email with a link that can be verified, and is tamper-proof.
+This is useful for things like sending an email with a link that can be verified, and which is tamper-proof.

 ## Installation